10.6 — Explicit type conversion (casting) and static_cast

 C-style casts

-In standard C programming, casts are done via the () operator, with the name of the type to convert the value placed inside the parentheses.
-You may still see these used in code (or by programmers) that have been converted from C.
+In standard C programming, casts are done via operator(), with the name of the type to convert to placed inside the parentheses, and the value to convert to the right.
+You may still see these used in code that has been converted from C.

 For example: